sgoblin/docker-python3.5/README.md

 docker-python3.5
 ================

-My Ubuntu Wily Python 3.4 Docker base (sgoblin/python3.5)
+My Ubuntu Xenial Python 3.4 Docker base (sgoblin/python3.5)

 Use it as a base: